APB2471/pygame-STC/README.md

 Each resource is worth a number of points that increases as the game goes on.
 The difficult of the game and the depletion of resources becomes greater as well.

-If one of the resources reaches 0, you have failed and have the ability to restart.
+If one of the resources reaches 0, you have failed but have the ability to restart the game.

 How to control: